The flight from Boston to Los Angeles takes six hours, during which there is a kind of caricature of intimacy that develops, at least in Coach.

 7. Hovering over your seat, volleying conversation over the seat-back.

-8. Asking the flight attendant to repeat meals options, when they’ve already been relayed once, and when they are also listed inside the in-flight magazine.
-Are you seriously weighing the options?
-They all suck.
+8. Asking the flight attendant to repeat food options like this is The French Laundry.
+They’ve already been relayed once.
+They are also listed inside the in-flight magazine.
+And they are nothing special.

 9. Yes, I do mind if we keep the arm rest up.